 - Using a spatula, spread cream cheese mixture on top of a tortilla.
 You can make it as thin or thick of layer as you like.
 Just make sure it is an even coat.

 - Roll up tortilla.
+Set aside in a tupperware dish.
 Repeat with remaining tortillas until mixture is gone.
-Refrigerate for at least 2 hours before serving.
-Cut into 1 inch pinwheels before serving.
-Serve your Pinwheel Appetizer room temp!
+Cover and refrigerate for at least 2 hours before serving.
+Cut into 1 inch bite side sandwiches.
+Serve your Pinwheel Appetizer cold!

 All information presented on this site is intended for informational purposes only.
 Nutritional facts listed are a rough estimate and should only be followed as a general idea.